EMC China Lab

 Consequences of Not Registering for WEEE:

 Failure to register for WEEE can lead to Amazon removing product listings.
 In severe cases, competitors can target a seller with well-performing products.
-If the product does not have the "waste bin with a diagonal line" symbol or is not registered for recycling in Germany, competitors may hire German lawyers to send a letter to Amazon, requesting the suspension of sales and initiating court proceedings for the destruction of the seller's products.
+If the product does not have the "waste bin with a diagonal line" symbol or is not registeRED for recycling in Germany, competitors may hire German lawyers to send a letter to Amazon, requesting the suspension of sales and initiating court proceedings for the destruction of the seller's products.

 The seller will not only lose all inventory but will also be responsible for legal fees and destruction costs.
-This could lead to the company being effectively expelled from the German market (this has happened to several small sellers who faced significant losses).
+This coULd lead to the company being effectively expelled from the German market (this has happened to several small sellers who faced significant losses).

 What is the Purpose of the German WEEE Certification?